zief0002/modeling/docs/11-assumptions.md

 ## Empirically Evaluating the Distributional Assumptions

 We can use the residuals computed from the empirical data to evaluate the distributional assumptions of linearity, normality, and equal variances.
 (The assumption of independence is difficult to evaluate using the data, and is better left to a logical argument that refers to the study design.)
 Recall that the assumptions are about the residuals.
 To compute the residuals, we will use the `augment()` function from the **broom** package.
-We will also write those results into an object, `aug_1`, so we can compute on it later.
+We will also write those results into an object, `aug_a`, so we can compute on it later.

 ```r